 S0 galaxies possess well defined stellar disks, but lack spiral arms and are generally quenched.
 However, there exists a significant number of S0s that show active star-formation.
 The prevailing theory for the origin of S0s relies on quenching mechanism.
 Thus, the existence of star-forming S0s poses a significant challenge towards understanding the nature of this class of galaxies.
 The origin of star-formation and the star-formation properties of such galaxies have been a subject of debate since the last two decades.
 We did a detailed study of star-forming S0s with resolved spectroscopic observations from the SDSS-MaNGA survey combined with deep optical imaging.
 We performed the first spatially resolved analysis of the star-formation properties of these galaxies and also attempted to settle the debate on the origin of star-formation in these galaxies.

 For details, please refer to our paper Rathore+2022.
 For a relatively non-technical summary, please refer to our article on CosmicVarta.
+I gave a talk on this work at IIT Indore in July 2023, slides can be found here.

 The Hubble tension is a raging debate in cosmology about the current expansion rate of the universe, as quantified by the Hubble constant.
 Early universe probes like the Cosmic Microwave Background and late universe probes like the Cepheid-Supernova distance ladder give different values of the Hubble constant, the difference being highly significant statistically.
 One possible explaination for the Hubble tension could be physics beyond the framework of general relativity, like a time varying gravitational constant (G).
 In this work, we proposed a transition in the value of G at late times, and evaluated its affect on the physics of Cepheid variables and Supernova explosions, and thereby the distance ladder.
 We performed a careful statistical analysis to identify whether such a G transition can the solve the Hubble tension.